aaronpowell/aaronpowell.github.io/src/documents/posts/2012-10-02-dbjs-indexes-and-queries.md

---- cson
+---
   title: "Indexes and Queries in db.js"
   metaTitle: "Indexes and Queries in db.js"
   description: "An overview of how to create indexes and execute powerful queries against them using db.js"
   revised: "2012-10-02"
   date: "2012-10-02"
-tags: ["indexeddb","web","winjs"]
+  tags:
+    - "indexeddb"
+    - "web"
+    - "winjs"
   migrated: "true"
-urls: ["/web/dbjs-indexes-and-queries"]
+  urls:
+    - "/web/dbjs-indexes-and-queries"
-summary: """
+  summary: ""

-"""
 ---
 In my [last post](/web/hello-dbjs) I introduced a new library I've been working on for [IndexedDB](http://www.w3.org/TR/IndexedDB/) called [db.js](https://github.com/aaronpowell/db.js).